viettu-bic/smart-contract-action/docs/token-redeem/BicRedeemFactory.md

 Mapping of beneficiary addresses to their redeem contract addresses

-_This is used to prevent multiple redeem contracts from being created for the same beneficiary_
+_This is used to prevent multiple redeem contracts from being created for the same beneficiary Each beneficiary can only have one redeem contract for only one type of token_

 ### constructor